Vermont | National news | Contact us

 -- U.S. Rep. Robert Wexler, Florida

 As you may be aware, in 2004 Vermont passed a law requiring paper ballots on all votes cast.
 Members of our group were instumental in writing the bill and getting it passed into law.
-We thought that would help ensure our election system would be secure, but we have since found that the optical scan systems are just as vulnerable to errors and fraund, and we need to take further action.
+We thought that would help ensure our election system would be secure, but we have since found that the optical scan systems are just as vulnerable to errors and fraud, and we need to take further action.

 It has been determined that anyone with access to a memory card (a removable part of each optical-scan machine) can alter the election results without any trace.
 Even though town clerks run two separate tests on the memory cards, these tests would not detect such tampering.

-It's important to understand, this revealed that the election results can be PRE-programmed by Diebold and LHS, before the election actually takes place.
+It's important to understand, this now infamous test called the "Husti Hack" (after the Hari Hursti who conducted it) revealed that the election results can be PRE-programmed by Diebold and LHS, before the election actually takes place.
 This could be done not only with the memory cards, but also on the firmware of the scanner itself.
 Nothing has to be done to the machines on election day, and no test on the machines could reveal a problem.

 "If you go to one of these voting machines and vote for candidate A and the vote gets changed to candidate B, you will never know."